ArthurSegato/LofiBlockRunner/README.md

 ### Accessibility:

-The game is very accessible, containing a high-contrast and colour-blind friendly UI.
+The game contain a high-contrast and colour-blind friendly UI.